 Energy consumption typically depends on the rate of hot water consumption in your household and the amount of water your water heater can hold.
 A 100 gallon water heater will consume more gas than a 75-gallon water heater.

-Check out this 75-gallon gas commercial water heater on Amazon.
+Check out this 75-gallon gas commercial water heater.

 Does the Height of a Water Heater Matter?